rishi-msrit/anirec/README.md

-# AniRec — Anime Watchlist & Recommendation Engine
+# AniRec — User-User Collaborative Filtering Watchlist & Recommendation Engine

 A full-stack anime discovery app built as a college project.
 You can browse 500+ real anime, track your watchlist, rate shows, and get personalized recommendations based on what similar users liked — all powered by a collaborative filtering engine written from scratch in pure Python, no ML libraries.

 **Live:** https://anirec-rishi.vercel.app
+(Refer guide.txt for in dpeth guide)
 ---

 ## What it does